pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - trend following
 - mean reversion for instance when standard deviation > 2 or 3 then we are going to have a mean reversion to the MA

+## STOP LOSS/EXIT
+- gradual approach in reducing their position.
+If it’s a momentum trade they put the max size on and reduce gradually as the trade moves against them

 ## FILTER STRATEGY
 - detect the asset to focus on for a swing (3 days to 30 days)
 - the best TA pattern